alexcaste/hair_salon/README.md

 Description

-Dictionary
+Hair Salon

-This is a management system for a hair salon.
-It allows user to add, edit, delete stylists and clients.
-It allows user to assign clients to a stylist.
+This app allows a user to create, edit and delete a hair stylist and client.
+Clients can be assigned to hair stylists.
+This app is currently in progress and needs to have an integration spec fixed.

 Author